haxiomic/console.hx/README.md

 # Console.hx

-Console.hx is a haxe console and logging utility for simple and cross-platform rich console output.
+Console.hx is a haxe console and logging utility for simple and cross-platform rich console output

 Example:
 ````haxe